rgardner/bsh-rs/README.md

 * learn idiomatic Rust
 * make the C version of `bsh` more memory safe by using Rust's memory safety principles
-* contribute back to the Rust compiler
+* contribute back to the Rust ecosystem